ermites-io/passwd/README.md

 	* bugfixes and code cleaning.
 	* initial key'd hash tests & compatibility tests.

-* v0.1.4:
-	* fix the move to GITHUB with a new tag to update go.mod

 * v0.1.3:
 	* fix a salted+masked+custom profile comparison issue.
 	* NewCustom example+tests (issue #3)